Finite Horizon Multi-Agent Reinforcement Learning in Solving Optimal Control of State-Dependent Switched Systems

 However, if hybrid systems have regional dynamics or partitioned state space, when to switch and choosing which interface to switch make solving this problem a mixed integer nonlinear programming (MINLP) problem, for which, computational complexity is high and a globally optimal solution is hard to be reached.
 Therefore, existing works focus on searching for a feasible and suboptimal solution.
-Methods include graph search \cite{graphsearch,BBMPC}, nonlinear programming \cite{RUNGGERnonlinearProg}, dynamic programming \cite{RUNGGER2011}, model predictive control \cite{aeron}, and gradient decent \cite{multiregion}.
+Methods include graph search \cite{BBMPC}, nonlinear programming \cite{RUNGGERnonlinearProg}, dynamic programming \cite{RUNGGER2011}, model predictive control \cite{aeron}, and gradient decent \cite{multiregion}.
 For example, the study of optimal control of multi-region state-dependent switched systems appeared in \cite{BBMPC} where the authors used branch-and-bound based model predictive control.
-This combination of branch-and-bound and model predictive control still has a high computing demand.
-In \cite{graphsearch}, this problem was solved as a bi-level optimization problem where at the high level, the switching sequence based on the graph connection relationship is fixed, and then at the low level, optimal control of state-dependent switched system was solved using the hybrid minimum principle and gradient descent to search the switching time instant and switching states. \cite{RUNGGERnonlinearProg} proposed a numerical method by dynamic programming for solving this problem based on nonlinear programming by a full discretization of the state and input spaces.
+This combination of branch-and-bound and model predictive control still has a high computing demand. \cite{RUNGGERnonlinearProg} proposed a numerical method by dynamic programming for solving this problem based on nonlinear programming by a full discretization of the state and input spaces.
 In \cite{HBellman}, a hybrid Bellman Equation for systems with regional dynamics was proposed.
 In this article, the switching interface was discretized and then dynamic programming was used at the high level to decide which region to switch to and which two states to be chosen as the boundary condition of a low-level optimal control problem.
 Thus the problem is transformed into a dynamic programming problem between any two tuples $(t_s^j, \epsilon_s^j)$ and $(t_s^i, \epsilon_s^i)$ where $\epsilon_s$ is the optimal switching state and $t_s$ is the optimal switching time.
 The time complexity and space complexity of this algorithm are humongous considering the dynamic programming technique and the discretization.
 The accuracy of the final results also depended on the discretization precision.